-- Holds the ball - Writes the number of the goal scorer on his scorecard (if there is a goal) - Looks to the wing official for the "ready" signal. - Makes sure the players at center have their backs to their goalie. - Indicates where the faceoff will take place by placing tip of shoe on the spot along the midline and instructs the players to prepare by saying "down." - Visually checks that both players have: - Both hands around the shafts. - All fingers touching the ground. - Hands off the head of the stick. - Sticks parallel to center line. - Sticks up to, but not touching, the center line. - Heads of sticks are vertical and evenly matched. - Entire bodies to the left of the throats of their sticks, so that the neutral zone is clear.
+- Holds the ball - Writes the number of the goal scorer on his scorecard (if there is a goal). - Looks to the Lead Left official for the "ready" signal (either a point or verbal statement) - Makes sure the players at center have their backs to their goalie. - Indicates where the faceoff will take place by placing tip of shoe on the spot along the midline and instructs the players to prepare for the faceoff by saying "down." - · Visually checks that both players have: - o Both hands around the shafts. - o All fingers touching the ground. - o Hands off the head of the stick. - o Sticks parallel to center line. - o Sticks up to, but not touching, the center line. - o Heads of sticks are vertical and evenly matched. - o Entire bodies to the left of the throats of their sticks, so that the neutral zone is clear. - May physically adjust the players' positioning (including crosses). - Places the ball on the ground, in between the head of each crosse. - Gives "Set" command with his hand on or near the ball or crosses. - Backs away and sounds the whistle while concentrating on the faceoff players' actions, moving with the play as necessary.